Monte Carlo (2011 film): Critical response

 Monte Carlo received mixed reviews from critics.
-Rotten Tomatoes gives the film a score of 40% based on 93 reviews.
-The website's consensus states "Although it has its charming moments, Monte Carlo is mostly silly, predictable stuff that never pushes beyond the boundaries of formula."
-At Metacritic the film received a score of 43 out of 100 based on reviews from 23 critics indicating "mixed or average reviews".
+Review aggregator Rotten Tomatoes gives the film a score of 40% based on 90 reviews, with an average rating of 4.8/10.
+The website's consensus states, "Although it has its charming moments, Monte Carlo is mostly silly, predictable stuff that never pushes beyond the boundaries of formula."
+At Metacritic, the film received a score of 43 out of 100 based on reviews from 23 critics indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Logan Hill of Vulture wrote, "The film wallows in expensive clothes and locales but, like a puff-piece celebrity profile, wants you to have it both ways: to ogle the glamour and admire the righteous soul that’s purportedly beneath the surface but barely in evidence."

 Ben Sachs of the Chicago Reader wrote that "the movie hits a surprising range of emotional grace notes, including several moments of genuine regret, and concludes with an understated moral lesson about the value of self-respect over social status."
 Sandie Chen of Common Sense Media said the film was "silly, but sweet".

 Accolades

 Home media

-Fox Home Entertainment released Monte Carlo on DVD and Blu-ray Disc on October 18, 2011.
+Fox Home Entertainment released Monte Carlo on DVD and Blu-ray on October 18, 2011.
 The DVD extras include deleted scenes, a feature titled "Ding Dang Delicious: The Boys of Monte Carlo", a "Backstage Pass" and a theatrical trailer.
 The Blu-ray Disc features all the DVD features plus the addition of "Monte Carlo Couture", "Jet Setter's Dream", "Gossip with the Girls" and a digital copy of the film.